Amniotic Band Syndrome | Limb Constriction | Variable Severity | Z-Plasty Release

 Epidemiology:

-- Most common on fingers, toes, arms, and legs
+- Most common on fingers, toes, arms, and legs; upper limb most frequently involved in surgical series

-- Asymmetric pattern (helps distinguish from genetic conditions)
+- Asymmetric, non-anatomical pattern (helps distinguish from genetic/longitudinal limb-deficiency conditions)

 Congenital constriction bands can cause significant functional impairment and cosmetic concerns.
 Early recognition and appropriate classification (Patterson system) guides treatment urgency.
 Grade 2 bands with distal edema require urgent release to prevent vascular compromise and tissue loss.
 Understanding the classification system is essential for surgical planning.